devesh25r/Digital-Nurture-JavaFSE-6386324/README.md

 Week 4:
 All the mandatory hands-on are completed
 - A project named 'spring-learn' contains all the hands-on solutions with a screenshot of output for each.

+Week 5:
+All the mandatory hands-on completed within deadline.
+- There are two separate projects named account & loan with the output screenshots attached for both.